 Combined School and Public Library: Issues and Questions

 Will all purchased databases and software be available to both school and public users?
+If so, how will additional licensure costs be handled?

 Will Internet filtering be in place on computers in the combined facility?
 (Required in schools by Children’s Internet Protection Act (CIPA) if federal funding is accepted)